- Comprehensive Wetland Habitat Program

 - Camping and trailers are not allowed.

 Access from Sacramento: Travel I-5 north toward Woodland.
 About 5.5 miles after crossing the Sacramento River, turn right or north toward Knights Landing on Road 102 (or E8).
 Travel north from I5 for 5 miles on Road 102 and turn right (east) on Road 16 for 2.8 miles to Road 116B.
-Veer left on Road 116B for 0.9 miles and turn right on Road 116A for 0.6 miles to the parking lot.
+Veer left on Road 116B for 0.9 miles and turn right on Road 116A for 0.6 miles.

 Access from Woodland: Travel I-5 south toward Sacramento 1-2 miles and turn north toward Knights Landing on Road 102 (or E8).
 Travel north from I5 for 5 miles on Road 102 and turn right (east) on Road 16 for 2.8 miles to Road 116B.
-Veer left on Road 116B for 0.9 miles and turn right on Road 116A for 0.6 miles to the parking lot.
+Veer left on Road 116B for 0.9 miles and turn right on Road 116A for 0.6 miles.

 Description: The area is a floodway.
 When the water level in the Sacramento River reaches a high level, the water flows over the Fremont Weir into the Yolo Bypass.
 It consists of1,461 acres of tall weedy vegetation, brush, valley oaks, willows and cottonwood trees.
 Pheasant, valley quail and waterfowl are found here.